Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-3d-print-python-project/docs/README.md

 ## 🌱 Seed the Database (Optional for Development)

-For development you can use load the database with two fixtures `initial_seed.json` and `order_seed.json` to get started.
+For development, you can load the database with two fixtures `initial_seed.json` and `order_seed.json` to get started.
 3D models and thumbnails are required to be downloaded and placed in the correct directories.

 ### 1. 📥 Download: [3DBenchy.stl](https://github.com/CreativeTools/3DBenchy)